Searching for dark photons in hyperon decays

-In this paper, we would like to show that the hyperon sector potentially offers a competitive window to access this coupling.
-The search for the FCNC decays of hyperons with missing energy ($\slashed E$) carried away by a pair of invisible particles, due to the quark transition \,$s\to d\slashed E$,\, can expectedly be realized in the BESIII experiment \cite{Li:2016tlt} and is complementary to quests for kaon decays with missing energy.
-The forthcoming results would likely be informative regarding possible NP affecting this transition \cite{Tandean:2019tkm,Li:2019cbk}.
-The prospects for BESIII pursuing two-body hyperon decays with a massless dark photon being invisibly emitted are comparatively better provided that their branching fractions are not too small.
-As we will see shortly, they can be sizable in some scenarios recently proposed in the literature, implying that they may be testable with the existing hyperon data and upcoming experimental quests.
+In this paper, we would like to show that the hyperon sector potentially offers a competitive window to access \,$s\to d\overline\gamma$.\, Generally the quark transition \,$s\to d\slashed E$\, gives rise to the FCNC decays of hyperons into a lighter baryon plus missing energy ($\slashed E$) which is carried away by one or more invisible particles.
+If these are a pair of spin-1/2 fermions or spinless bosons, it is presently possible for NP to enhance the branching fractions of the hyperon modes considerably above the SM expectations to levels discoverable by ongoing or future searches~\cite{Tandean:2019tkm,Li:2019cbk}.
+Particularly, new results on these decays may be forthcoming from the BESIII experiment~\cite{Li:2016tlt,Ablikim:2019hff}, supplying information on potential NP in \,$s\to d\slashed E$\, complementary to that gained from quests for their kaon counterparts.
+If the missing energy is carried away by a massless dark photon instead, the final state has only two particles, and consequently the prospects for BESIII pursuing these two-body modes are expected to be comparatively better as long as their branching fractions are not too small.
+As we will see shortly, they can indeed be sizable in some scenarios recently proposed in the literature, implying that the two-body decays may be testable with the existing hyperon data and upcoming measurements.

-In the processes under consideration, a massless dark photon is emitted on-shell due to its dipole-type coupling to the $d$ and $s$ quarks generated by loop diagrams involving heavy nonstandard particles.
-It is described by the effective Lagrangian
+In the main processes under consideration a massless dark photon, $\overline\gamma$, is emitted on-shell due to its dipole-type flavor-changing couplings to the $d$ and $s$ quarks brought about by loop diagrams involving heavy nonstandard particles.
+This is described by the dimension-five operators in the effective Lagrangian